aajanki/workflowscript/README.md

 npm run test
 ```

-## TODO
+## Roadmap

+(not prioritized)

-This is alpha quality software!
-Not all workflow features are supported yet.
+- Fix bugs.
+This is beta quality software!
+Expect at least some bugs.

-At least the following features should be implemented before this can be considered usable:

-- Better error messages

-Quality-of-life improvements to be implemented later:

 - `return` without a value
 - finally block in try?
 - index variable in a for loop
 - floor division: `x // 2`.
 Comments?
+- Detect uninitialized variables
+- Dead code elimination (or at least dead subworkflow elimination)

 ## License